xurror/covider/README.md

 ## Webapp

 This contains both the Backend API and Web UI.
-The project follows an API based development for better integration.
+The project follows an API based development for better integration .

 Before you can build this project, you must install and configure the following dependencies on your machine:
 Node.js: We use Node to run a development web server and build the project.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.
 After installing Node, you should be able to run the following command to install development tools.
-You will only need to run this command when dependencies change in package.json.
+You will have to run this command when dependencies change in package.json.
 - `cd webapp`
 - `npm install`